Saturday, May 23, 2020

 1893 World's Columbian Exposition - Intramural Railway.

-The Intramural Railway, which carried without serious hitch or accident nearly 6,000,000 passengers during the term of the Exposition.
+The Intramural Railway carried without serious hitch or accident nearly 6,000,000 passengers during the term of the Exposition.
 This is an elevated structure, the motive power of which is electricity.
 Its length, from end to end, is three and one-eighth miles, and its track is double all the way.

 There are ten stations at convenient points.
 The road begins with a loop that encircles the Indian School.
-It runs southeast, encircling the Anthropological Building, and then turns northwest.
+It runs southeast, circling the Anthropological Building, and then turns northwest.
 Passing between the colonnade and the Stock Pavilion, the road skirts the south side of the Machinery Building and Annex and then turns northward past its west end.
-It next crosses over the roof of the Perron of the Terminal Station, where the connection is made with all out-of-town railways.
+It next crosses over the Perron of the Terminal Station roof, where the connection is made with all out-of-town railways.

-Here a turn is made east along the north fence, and upon reaching the Iowa Building a curving course among some of the other State structures carries the tracks between the French Building and the East Annex to the Art Gallery, through the Foreign Buildings, and past the Fisheries Building.
-Its terminus here is at the United States Government Building, where it makes a loop over the waters of the lagoon and turns back on its course to retrace its way on the other track to the starting point.
+Here a turn is made east along the north fence.
+Upon reaching the Iowa Building, a curving course, among some other State structures, carries the tracks between the French Building and the East Annex to the Art Gallery, through the Foreign Buildings, and past the Fisheries Building.
+Its terminus here is at the United States Government Building, where it makes a loop over the lagoon's waters and turns back on its course to retrace its way on the other track to the starting point.

-The road is unique and substantial in construction, and in all its details is a triumph of electrical engineering.
-Its use is indispensable to the visitor who desires to see the great Exposition quickly and with comfort.
-Each train makes the round trip in thirty-five minutes, attaining a speed of from twenty to thirty miles per hour between stations.
+The road is unique and substantial in construction and, in all its details, is a triumph of electrical engineering.
+Its use is indispensable to visitors who want to see the great Exposition quickly and comfortably.
+Each train makes the round trip in thirty-five minutes, attaining a speed of twenty to thirty miles per hour between stations.

 From ten to fifteen trains are in operation every hour.
 Injury to passengers by accident has never occurred.
 The trains cannot be derailed, and the block signal system makes collisions impossible.
-One fare of ten cents entitles the passenger to transportation to either terminus of the road, from the station where the train is taken.
-The Intramural Railway is in itself one of the greatest exhibits of the Exposition.
-The enormous dynamo, or electrical generator, which furnishes the power for operating the road, is the largest machine of its kind in the world, and the largest piece of machinery on exhibition at the Fair.
-It supplies three thousand horse-power; it cost $100,000 ($2,880,750 today) and weighed 192 tons.
-It was on exhibition in the powerhouse of the road near the Forestry Building.
+One fare of ten cents entitles the passenger to transportation to either terminus of the road from the station where the train is taken.
+The Intramural Railway is one of the greatest exhibits of the Exposition.
+The enormous dynamo, or electrical generator, which furnishes the power for operating the road, is the world's largest machine of its kind and the largest piece of machinery on exhibition at the Fair.
+It supplies three thousand horse-power; it costs $100,000 ($2,880,750 today) and weighs 192 tons.
+It was on display in the powerhouse of the road near the Forestry Building.

-Chicago's elevated tracks appeared to be the right choice, as subways were too expensive to consider.
+Chicago's elevated tracks were the right choice, as subways were too expensive to consider.
 The first 'L' train (then Chicago and South Side Rapid Transit Railroad) was built in 1892, and its inaugural journey took place on June 6, 1892, spanning 3.6 miles in 14 minutes.
-Up until that point, the ‘L’ was just an ordinary steam-powered train on raised tracks.
+Until then, the 'L' was just an ordinary steam-powered train on raised tracks.

 2 comments: